Tallispt/instagram-html-clone/README.md

 # Instagram Feed HTML Clone

-This is a simple project that simulates a responsive Instagram feed using HTML, CSS, and JavaScript.
+This is a simple project that clones a responsive Instagram feed using HTML and CSS.
 The page is designed to look and feel like the official Instagram feed, complete with a header, a search bar, and a grid of photos.

 ## Technologies Used
 - HTML